ruizdani301/monty/README.md

 ******************************************
 <h1>The Monty language<h1>

 <p>Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
-It relies on a unique stack, with specific instructions to manipulate it.
-The goal of this project is to create an interpreter for Monty ByteCodes files.<p>
+It relies on a unique stack, with specific instructions to manipulate it; The goal of this project is to create an interpreter for Monty ByteCodes files.<p>

 <h2>Monty byte code files<h2>